waysidemapping/waysidemapping.org/_source/_projects/nova-scotia-scenic-routes.md

 Over at [OSM Americana](https://americanamap.org) we're working to recreate the look and feel of North American paper highways maps using OpenStreetMap data.
 Rendering highway shield icons along road routes is a central part of the cartography.
 While numbered routes have extensive coverage in OSM, scenic routes tend to be undermapped.

 After a summer road trip winding my way through the serenity of the province, I tasked myself with getting Nova Scotia's scenic routes onto the Americana map.
-This was the first state-level scenic route network known to receive comprehensive support in an OSM-based map style.
+To my knowledge, this was the first time a state-level scenic route network received comprehensive support in an OSM-based map.

 ## Mapping